SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-31-finnish-acanb.md

 > "I note with some amusement that you have placed 2 small wooden sculptures of elephants
 > upon my tail.
 I have no doubt that you have your own inscrutable reasons for this.
 I
-> am being patient with this, because you are my very good friends and I love you.
+> am being patient with you, because you are my very good friends and I love you.
 > However, it is an effort.
 But you are worth it."

 More cops like this, please?